Creating a Harmony curriculum: How can Nature inspire a new way of learning?

 Join us to explore how Nature’s principles of Harmony can inform education, at a time when our planet needs it most.

-The programme for the day will include keynotes from Richard Dunne (The Harmony Project) and Patrick Holden (Sustainable Food Trust) as well as workshops and panel sessions.
+The programme for the day includes a keynote from Sir Anthony Seldon (Vice-Chancellor of The University of Buckingham) and addresses from Joy Carter (Vice-Chancellor of the University of Winchester) and Richard Dunne (The Harmony Project) as well as workshops and panel sessions.

 In line with the Harmony ethos, fresh, locally-sourced, seasonal and organic produce will be served at the conference and there will be moments for quiet reflection built into the programme to help attendees focus on the key messages and actions they will take from the day.